aimedidierm/fuel_filling/README.md

-# Smart public tape project
+# RFID card based fuel station
 RFID card based fuel station help the custome to get car fuel and pay with mobile money using card and can get the bonus depending on the total amount he/she costumed.

 # Setup